-Oxford has a highly skilled workforce, in that a very high proportion of residents hold degrees.
-However there is a significant proportion of residents with 'no skills' and attainment levels of pupils in state schools are significantly lower than the regional and national average.
+Oxford has a highly skilled workforce, with a high proportion of residents holding degrees.
+However, there is also a significant proportion of residents with no educational or skills qualifications, and attainment levels of pupils in state schools are significantly lower than the regional and national average.
 This poor attainment at both primary and secondary levels impacts directly on access to the labour market and on economic and social life chances.
 For Oxford to become a world-class city for all its people, this situation must be addressed.

-Oxford City Council is investing £400,000 annually over the next four years so that it can play its role - in partnership with the local schools, the university sector, and the County Council - in improving educational attainment in the city, particularly in the more deprived neighbourhoods.
+Oxford City Council is investing £400,000 annually over the next four years in improving educational attainment in the city, particularly in the more deprived neighbourhoods.
 Ten local schools have signed up to work with the City Council's improvement programme.
+We are working in partnership with the local schools, the university sector and the County Council.